bernie4375/FCL-potential-autoISF/README.md

 autoISF is probably the best approach for a FCL.
 It strongly modulates ISF.
 A brief summary is given in section 04, chapter 4.1.2 (just 2 pages).

 Please try to follow the sequence of chapters.
-However, use (and study deeper) only what youz think suits you.
+However, use (and study deeper) only what you think suits you.
 FCL always builds on YOUR personal patterns.

+Please observe the safety suggestions (e.g. section on iobTH, on SMBs off at odd temp. bg targets etc).

+autoISF is a highly experimental toolset for you doing your self-responsible research!
+See Disclaimer:

      Disclaimer – Important to read and understand: